sarecht/sarecht.github.io/_posts/2016-10-26-third-post.markdown

 [prolixin.html](https://github.com/sarecht/assignment-3-sarecht/blob/master/prolixin.html)

+After I did this, I tweaked my script to say the current date and time and some friendly dialogue.

 One of the challenges I faced completing this assignment was with the image I chose to use.
 The first challenge was enabling Cloud9 to find my photo by